TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 5. The string "wonderful" is given.
 That is it's length, which letter is his third one, Transform it into "Wonderful".

 6. The string "I hate homework" is given.
 Replace the space with "."
 (I.hate.homework) .
-Wrtie it backwards ("krowemoh evol I").
+Write it backwards ("krowemoh evol I").